dglaeser/xpress/README.md

     // the actual expression
     auto expr = a + b;

-    auto value = value_of(expr, at(a = 1, b = 2));
+    // evaluating the expression for specific values bound to the variables auto value = value_of(expr, at(a = 1, b = 2));
     std::println("v = {}", value);

     // invoking `with` on an expression, we can also bind values to the
-    // symbols and create a printable version of our expression std::println("{}", expr.with(a = "a", b = "b")); // prints "a + b"
+    // symbols and create a printable (or streamable) `bound_expression` std::println("{}", expr.with(a = "a", b = "b")); // prints "a + b"
     std::println("{}", expr.with(a = 1, b = 2));     // prints "1 + 2"